jwutsetro/nnssl_etro/documentation/Getting_started_OpenMind.md

 This is a guideline how to use the nnSSL framework with the OpenMind dataset.
 This is also the recommended starting point for the [SSL3D](https://ssl3d-challenge.dkfz.de/) challenge:

 ## 1. Install nnssl
-Follow the installation [instructions](/readme.md) and don#t forget to set all necessary env paths.
+Follow the installation [instructions](/readme.md) and don't forget to set all necessary env paths.

 ## 2. Download the dataset
 You can find the OpenMind dataset on **[Hugging Face](https://huggingface.co/datasets/AnonRes/OpenMind)**.